ku-fpg/ku-fpg.github.io/_drafts/remote-json.md

 and is widely supported.
 By using JSON-RPC we can implement our clients in Haskell, and not care what the server is written in.

-There are a number of existing Haskell libraries that support JSON-RPC, but we wanted to build our own for two reasons.
+There are at least five existing Haskell libraries that support JSON-RPC.
+We wanted to build our own because we saw a way of simplifying the API considerably, while allowing access to all the capabilities of JSON-RPC.
+Specifically, by using the remote monad design pattern

- * First, by using the remote monad design pattern we can automate taking advantage of the batch capability, amortizing the cost of the remote call.
-Rather than have separate entry point, an single entry point can provide both batched and singleton calls, simplifying the API.
+**we can automate taking advantage of the batch capability**, amortizing the cost of the remote call.
+Rather than have separate entry point for batched and singleton calls, a single entry point can provide both batched and singletons, simplifying the API.

- * Second, we wanted to experiment with using natural transformations as a first-class idiom for building network stacks.
+The library also acts as a case study of using the remote monad.

 Lets go ahead and design our API, show two examples of usage, before exploring the implementation details.